-Swedfund's mission is to be additional, meaning we enable investments that would otherwise not have been made.

-Swedfund assesses additionality according to the OECD Development Assistance Committee's definition which includes financial, value and development additionality.
-Within value additionality we assess an investment's sustainability and societal impact.
-The definition of financial additionality includes contributing to capital mobilisation.
+Taking risk is a pivotal part of our mis-Swedfund's mission is to be additional, meaning we enable investments that sion and operations as development finance institution.
+We are additional would otherwise not have been made.
+Swedfund assesses additionality by taking risks and showcasing according to the OECD Development opportunities.
+Making sustainable Assistance Committee's definition investments that create both impact which includes financial, value and and financial return is central to our development additionality.
+Within value role and has an important demonstraadditionality we assess an investment's tive purpose which facilitates capital sustainability and societal impact. mobilisation.
+The definition of financial additionality Our risk management method aims includes contributing to capital mobilito achieve risk optimisation based on sation.